Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
 Requires a kernel driver for 1-Wire hardware.
 It creates a text file with temperature data and timestamps.
 This script has documented mercury arc lamp usage in a lab for two years.
-The Linux operating system ensures unattended, long-term, stable operations and network access.
+The Linux operating system ensures unattended, long-term, stable operations and network access to the data.

 Features